hannahmoutran/ai-architectural-journals-project/README.md

 [Southern Architect and Building News](https://collections.lib.utexas.edu/?f%5Bmods_relatedItem_titleInfo_title_source_t%5D%5B%5D=Southern+Architect+and+Building+News) was an illustrated monthly journal devoted to the interests of architects, builders, and the hardware trade.
 It was published from 1882-1932.
 The collection is currently housed in the Architecture and Planning Library Special Collections at the University of Texas Libraries, The University of Texas at Austin.

 ### Project Goals
 Initially, we tested Large Language Models' ability to contribute effectively in the following metadata tasks: OCR creation/improvement, summarization, named entity extraction, and subject heading assignment.
+The current implementation has evolved into a comprehensive 5-step w
+'[]\

-The current implementation has evolved into a comprehensive 5-step workflow that integrates controlled vocabularies and produces scholarly-quality archival metadata.
+\]]orkflow that integrates controlled vocabularies and produces scholarly-quality archival metadata.

 ### Workflow Architecture